samkitchen94/canvas-editor-tech-test/README.md

 - Then I have added a show method to show the current canvas and a test to make sure this outputs the correct format in the terminal.

+- Next I have implemented how to close the program with command "X" - this is easy to implement but harder to test.

+- Next I have implemented the help menu - this still needs filling out properly but the functionality works.

 - Next I have decided to focus on colouring in one specific pixel.
 This will be test driven.

 ## Edge cases to be considered